Information

 If you overpay your student loan

-Contact the SLC if you think you've overpaid your student loan.
+Contact the Student Loans Company if you think you've overpaid your student loan.

-Find out more information if you've overpaid your student loan.
+Find out more about getting a refund if you've overpaid your student loan on GOV.UK.

 Back to top